annastachurska/Portfolio/README.md

 **Technology:** HTML5, JS, SASS, gulp, npm, RWD, mobile first

 **Installation:** gulpfile.js and package.json are available in folder.
+For cloning use git clone command.

 **Description**
 A personal webpage with summary of author's Github projects.
 The page looks differently on mobile, tablet and desktop.
 Navigation in header in mobile is visible as hamburger menu.
-In tablet and desktop mode the photos from projcts are visible and upon clicking the image changes according to projects action.
-Links for each projects are created and they are available upon clicking on respective buttons.
+In tablet and desktop mode the photos from projects are visible and upon clicking the image changes according to project action.
+Links for each project are available upon clicking on respective buttons.
 Moving smurfs are added in aside sections as an entertainment.

 **Status:** completed

-Smurf sprites downloaded from https://pl.pinterest.com/moradghioo/
+Courgette font is from https://fonts.googleapis.com Smurf sprites downloaded from https://pl.pinterest.com/moradghioo/